-Students intending to complete their degree requirements for one of the three-conferral dates in May, December or August must complete a Petition to Graduate through My Salve in Salve Regina's Portal.
-Along with the petition, the student is required to submit:
+Students intending to complete their degree requirements for one of the three-conferral dates in May, December or August must complete a Petition to Graduate through My Salve in Salve Regina's campus portal.
+Along with the petition, the student is required to:

-1. Any official transcripts from another institution that will be applied towards completion of their degree requirements

-- 2. All forms for life experience credit, military experience, credit by examination (CLEP), or Advanced Placement (AP). - 3.
+- 1. Submit any official transcripts from other institutions that may apply towards the completion of their degree requirements - 2.
+Submit all forms for life experience credit, military experience, credit by examination (CLEP), or Advanced Placement (AP), if applicable. - 3.
 Register for outstanding course work in order to complete the degree requirements. - 4.
-Any balance on the student's account must be paid in full in order to participate in commencement and receive a diploma.
+Resolve any balance on the student's account with the Business Office in order to participate in commencement and receive a diploma.